THE EARTHLY INHERITANCE SERIES of BIBLE SUBJECTS

 the Church age is ended, when the predestined number is complete and sealed.

-These New covenant saints are all united in “one faith, one hope and one baptism.”
+All New covenant saints are united in “one Lord, one faith, one baptism (Eph.
+4:5).”

 The Bride believers as a collective body are not defined as martyrs, but many